 It can be observed from the table above that there are many channels for migration to the EU, with various purposes such as studying, working, or seeking asylum, including irregular migration.
 Each form of migration falls under the management of different EU Directives.
 While legal migration is governed by the Legal Migration Directives, the other forms are regulated by the Directives of the Common European Asylum System.
-Therefore, by concentrating on legal women migrant workers, this research ensures precision and depth in the analysis of integration challenges.
+Therefore, by concentrating on legal women migration challenges.

 Secondly, due to the differences in migration purposes, this dissertation will not study women migrants who relocate for family reunification purposes.
 Instead, it will only address those women who intend to participate in the labour market.
 Additionally, stemming from the acknowledgment of the distinct challenges faced by Vietnamese female workers engaged in labour export, this study intentionally excludes the investigation of Vietnamese women migrants who may possess certain advantages in integration, such as high qualifications or strong financial potential.
 However, concentrating on the specified demographic group does not imply the complete exclusion of other groups from consideration.
-Migration patterns exhibit a notable degree of interconnectedness, with individuals frequently undergoing two-step or three-step migration sequences.35 For instance, individuals might embark on the journey of studying abroad and subsequently decide to remain in the host country to pursue employment opportunities.
+Migration patterns exhibit a notable degree of interconnectedness, with individuals frequently undergoing two-step or three-step migration sequences.
+For instance, individuals might embark on the journey of studying abroad and subsequently decide to remain in the host country to pursue employment opportunities.
 Alternatively, individuals may engage in concurrent processes, such as migrating to seek employment while also aiming to reunite with their families.